AlexanderBrevig/shellcode-playground/README.md

 This repository is set up to build all `.c`, `.asm` and `.asm64` in the root of this directory.
 The intention is to make it easy to experiment writing shellcode.

+The `.c` source will be compiled to `filename` for 32 bit and  `filename64` for - you guessed it - 64 bot!

 In this repository you will find working shellcodes for x86 and x86_64.
 These were found on the internet and I had a hard time tracking down the original source.
 They are both a very literal "This needs to be this way" in a simple and straight forward manner.